renalreg/radar-compose/README.md

 ### Configure

 A .env and pgpass.conf are included and provide comments on how they should be populated.
-If you forget to populate these files the compose process will fail to create the Radar database.

 ## Scripts